If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 For postgraduate courses, domestic and international students both pay full tuition fees.
 However, Australians are eligible for FEE-HELP government loans to cover course costs.
 The loans may be paid back gradually based on your annual income.
 Tuition fees for postgraduate courses are around $3,000 - $4,000 per subject.

-Advanced postgraduate studies, including masters degrees, are ideal for psychology graduates who want to do psychology research, gain professional accreditation, or become a clinical psychologist.
+Advanced postgraduate studies, including masters degrees, are ideal for psychology graduates who want to do research, gain professional accreditation, or become a clinical psychologist.

 Studying externally or by mixed mode (mostly online) is especially convenient if you have work or family commitments.
 Without the burden of having to show up to classes on campus each day, you can more easily prepare yourself for roles such as the following.